justlo0king/eth-orders-observer/README.md

 ```

 ### Running API:
-1. Copy `api/config/default.json.example` to `api/config/default.json` and review it to set DB credentials.
+1. Copy `api/config/default.json.example` to `api/config/default.json` and review it to set DB credentials (just copy is enough for testing on localhost).
 2. Install NPM modules:
 ```
 cd api